drevops/vortex/.drevops/docs/content/workflows/variables.md

 Defined in: `scripts/drevops/download-db-lagoon.sh`

 ### `DREVOPS_DB_DOWNLOAD_SOURCE`

-Database can be sourced from one of the following locations:

-- `curl` - directly from URL as a file using CURL.
-- `ftp` - directly from FTP as a file using CURL.
-- `acquia` - from the latest Acquia backup via Cloud API as a file.
-- `lagoon` - from Lagoon main environment as a file.
-- `docker_registry` - from the docker registry as a docker image.
-- `none` - not downloaded, site is freshly installed for every build.

 Note that "docker_registry" works only for database-in-Docker-image<br />database storage (when [`$DREVOPS_DB_DOCKER_IMAGE`](#DREVOPS_DB_DOCKER_IMAGE) variable has a value).